m-peko/craft-cpp/_posts/2020-06-30-zipping-by-the-longest-range.md

 }
 ```

 Finally, let's get to the implementation of the `zip_iterator` class which contains all the logic.
-Actually, to be precise, overloaded increment operator contains all the logic as it increments iterators to all the ranges *(1)* and constructs the value tuple *(2)*.
-While constructing the value tuple, default value is being used if the incremented iterator is the end iterator of a particular range.
+Actually, to be precise, an overloaded increment operator contains all the logic as it increments iterators to all the ranges *(1)* and constructs the value tuple *(2)*.
+While constructing the value tuple, the default value is being used if the incremented iterator is the end iterator of a particular range.
 Otherwise, the real value is being used.

 ```cpp
 constexpr zip_iterator& operator++() noexcept {